jsoendermann/mouette/README.md

 ## Features

-- Completely schemaless, mouette needs no information about your db to run.
+- Completely schemaless, mouette needs no information about your db to run
-- Suggests fixes when possible
+- Suggests fixes where possible
 - Prints queries ready to be pasted into the MongoDB shell that print all the documents that need fixing
 - Includes a diffing function that can be used to find all rule violations that were added since your last lint
+- Can be run as a binary or included as a library

 ## Develop